Mr-Mingels/Puck-Master/README.md

 ## **Project Introduction:**

-Puck-Masters is an interactive and engaging virtual air hockey game built using the power of React.
+Puck-Master is an interactive and engaging virtual air hockey game built using the power of React.
 This application provides a delightful and addictive gameplay experience where users can compete against an AI opponent right from their browser!

 The game provides three levels of difficulty - Easy, Medium, and Hard, thereby ensuring a challenge for both newbies and pros alike.
 Each game's objective is simple: outscore your computer-controlled opponent by controlling your paddle and hitting the puck into the opponent's goal.

-In Puck-Masters, I have incorporated several key features such as real-time collision detection, score tracking, and state-of-the-art game physics to deliver a realistic gameplay experience.
+In Puck-Master, I have incorporated several key features such as real-time collision detection, score tracking, and state-of-the-art game physics to deliver a realistic gameplay experience.
 Whether you're using a mouse or a touch device, the intuitive control mechanisms make maneuvering your paddle a breeze.

 ## **About The Project:**